sandromancuso/shopping-basket/README.md

 - If there are not enough items available in stock for purchase, throw exception

-- When items are added to shopping basket, items should be reserved, that means, if there were 10 items in stock, and one user adds 8 to her shopping cart, we should have only 2 available for being purchase by another user.

-For these exercise, stock should be controlled with in-memory data (as long as it can be replaced with a DB in the future without breaking anything)

 ### Scenario 3 - Multi-buy discount

 - Shopping cart should contain multi-buy discount:
-    - 10% discount if more than 3 books are in the cart
+    - 10% discount if 3 or more books are in the cart
     - 20% discount if at least one book and and video are in the cart
 - In case both discounts on shopping basket apply, the biggest discount is selected.